 CAPT Finch received a Master’s of Social Work from Howard University, a Master’s of Counselor Education – Rehabilitation from the Pennsylvania State University and a Bachelor’s Degree from Jackson State University.
 She has over 27 years of professional social work experience serving adults and youth living with mental and substance use disorders, military families, child welfare, and underserved populations.

-Director, Program Alignment and Partner Engagement Group
+Acting Director, Program Alignment and Partner Engagement Group

 Meagan T. Khau, M.H.A.